crate/crate-clients-tools/docs/status.md

 </table>

-## Applications, Frameworks, SDKs
+## Applications, Connectors, SDKs

-CI outcomes for a range of applications, frameworks, and libraries connecting to CrateDB.
+CI outcomes for a range of applications, connectors, and libraries connecting to CrateDB.

 <table>